Irolyn-Jailbreak/Irolyn-Jailbreak/README.md

 ## ⭐ Key Features:

-Irolyn is a newly introduced Jailbreak Repo extractor for iOS 18 and iPadOS 18.
-It provides a simple way to access a wide variety of jailbreak apps and tweaks without jailbreaking your device.
-It works on:
+Irolyn repo extractor provides a simple way to access a wide variety of jailbreak apps and tweaks without jailbreaking your device.
 <br><br><br>
 🚀 No Jailbreak Required: Install and enjoy a variety of jailbreak apps and tweaks without needing to jailbreak your device.<br>
 🚀 Repo Access: Irolyn connects to various repositories that host jailbreak apps and tweaks, providing a wide selection of options for users. <br>